SERIOUS HISTORY

 ALUMNI

-Dave is reuniting with the Shamans who were the spiritual ancestors of Serious in the pre-grip and electric era to explore and advise the National Park Service on Natural Sound and Light in a screen-free environment.
+Dave Stack is reuniting with the Shamans who were the spiritual ancestors of Serious in the pre-grip and electric era to explore and advise the National Park Service on Natural Sound and Light in a screen-free environment.

 Mike Keelty has completed a successful tour of his native Ireland, where he showed the natives how to drink.
 He has perfected the art of lighting through feng shui & continues to command astonishing respect and regard for his feats in lighting and diplomacy.